barryclark/jekyll-now/_posts/2021-04-07-HomeAutomation.md

 ---

 # Welcome
-Today, We will talk about home automation with home assistant that runs on Raspi.
+"Today, We will talk about home automation with home assistant that runs on Raspi.
 Have you ever heard about it?
 Well I have, and I am here to tell you about it.
-So before we get to home assistant, we should understand what is home automation.
+So before we get to home assistant, we should understand what is home automation."

 ## What is home automation ?